LaunchCodeEducation/java-web-development/src/chapters/sql-part1/background.rst

 To get started with the chapter, you need to :ref:`install MySQL <sql-installation>` and the appropriate tooling.

-MySQL has many of the data types we are already familiar with from working with Java.
-However, what we may think of as a string, possibly has a different name in MySQL.
+MySQL has many of the same data types as Java.
+However, some of the types, like ``String``, have a different name in MySQL.

 Numbers
 ^^^^^^^